Azure/Edge-infrastructure-quickstart-template/README.md

 ## Ask for support

-Contact arcIaCSupport@microsoft.com for any issue or support
+[Open issue](https://github.com/Azure/Edge-infrastructure-quickstart-template/issues/new) or contact arcIaCSupport@microsoft.com for any issue or support

 ## License